SenseNet/sensenet/docs/odata-rest-api.md

 ## Operations

-OData operations (see on [OData.org](http://www.odata.org/media/30002/OData.html#operations)) are integrated into the sensenet ECM via the _Action Framework_.
+OData operations (see on [OData.org](http://www.odata.org/media/30002/OData.html#operations)) are integrated into the sensenet via the _Action Framework_.
 Our actions can have two faces: they may control server generated HTML GUI (represented as applications) and may behave as OData operations.
 The action in _Action Framework_ is an extensibility point: every 3rd party action appears automatically in OData metadata if the current user has enough permissions.

 For the list of built-in OData operations see the following article: